proinsias/an-independent-mind/docs/Books/Humble Pi.md

 ---

+This tragedy led to a numerical quirk of the Apollo missions.
+Even though the spacecraft never launched, the mission with Gus Grissom, Edward White II, and Roger Chaffee was retrospectively named Apollo 1 out of respect for them, rather than keeping its codename, AS-204.
+Officially, the first actual launch should have been named Apollo 1, but AS-204 was declared to be the first official Apollo flight, despite the fact that it “failed on ground test.”
+This had a weird follow-on effect because, now, two previous crewless launches (AS-201 and AS-202; AS-203 was a payloadless rocket test and so not an official launch) were also retrospectively part of the Apollo program, even though they were never given Apollo names.
+The first Saturn V rocket launch thus became known as Apollo 4, giving us the niche bit of trivia that Apollo 2 and Apollo 3 never existed. — location: [1223](kindle://book?action=open&asin=B07R8QSXYB&location=1223) ^ref-49529

+---
 The final report bears all this out.
 The performance of the rubber O-rings was definitely the primary cause of the accident and remains the headline finding that most people remember.
 But as well as the O-ring findings, and recommendations for how NASA should handle communication between the engineers and management, there is Finding #5: "significant out-of-round conditions existed between the two segments."
 NASA undone by simple geometry. — location: [1267](kindle://book?action=open&asin=B07R8QSXYB&location=1267) ^ref-51421

 ---